-The powers of the receiver are set out in the security agreement and the Corporations Act 2001 (Corporations Act).
+The powers of the receiver are set out in the security agreement, appointment documentation and the Corporations Act 2001 (Corporations Act).

-If a receiver has, under the terms of their appointment, the power to manage the company’s affairs, they are known as a receiver and manager.
+Under the terms of their appointment, if a receiver has the power to manage the company’s affairs, they are known as a receiver and manager or a managing controller.

 It is possible for a company in receivership to also be in provisional liquidation, liquidation, voluntary administration or subject to a deed of company arrangement: see Information Sheet 46 Liquidation: A guide for employees (INFO 46) and Information Sheet 75 Voluntary administration: A guide for employees (INFO 75).

-- collect and sell enough of the charged assets (collateral) to repay the debt owed to the secured creditor (this may include selling assets or the company’s business)
+- collect and sell enough of the secured assets to repay the debt owed to the secured creditor (this may include selling assets or the company’s business)

-- pay out the money collected in the order required by law
+- pay out the money collected in the order required by the Corporations Act

-- report to ASIC any possible offences or other irregular matters they come across.
+- report possible offences or other irregular matters they come across to ASIC.

-The receiver’s primary duty is to the secured creditor that appointed them.
-The main duty owed to unsecured creditors is an obligation to take reasonable care to sell collateral for not less than its market value or, if there is no market value, the best price reasonably obtainable.
+The receiver’s main duty is to the secured creditor that appointed them.
+The duty owed to unsecured creditors is an obligation to take reasonable care to sell the secured assets for not less than its market value or, if there is no market value, the best price reasonably obtainable.
 A receiver also has the same general duties as a company director.

 The receiver has no obligation to report to unsecured creditors, including employees, about the receivership.

-If the receiver continues to trade the business, they must pay out of the company assets available to them ongoing employee wages for services provided after the date of appointment.
+If the receiver continues to trade the business, they must pay ongoing employees for services provided after the date of appointment from the company assets available to them.
 These payments are treated as an expense of the receivership.

 The appointment of a receiver and manager does not automatically terminate the employment of the company’s employees.
-As a result, unless the receiver adopts the employment contracts or enters into new contracts of employment with employees, they are not personally liable for any employee entitlements that arise during the receivership.
+Unless the receiver adopts the employment contracts or enters into new contracts of employment with employees, they are not personally liable for any employee entitlements that arise during the receivership.

-If the company’s business is sold by the receiver as a going concern, it may be that most, if not all, of the company’s employees will keep their jobs.
-In this case, it is usual for the new owner to take over the company’s liability for outstanding employee entitlements.
-You should seek advice about how ongoing trading of the business and the terms of the proposed sale of the business affect the payment of your entitlements.
+If the company’s business is sold by the receiver as a going concern, the company’s employees may keep their jobs.
+In this case, it is usual for the new owner to take over the company’s liability for outstanding employee entitlements, although this is not always the case.
+You should seek advice about how ongoing trading of the business and the terms of the proposed sale affect the payment of your entitlements.

-If there are insufficient funds to pay all creditors in full, the money from the realisation of assets must be distributed as follows:
+If there are insufficient funds to pay all creditors in full, the money from the realisation of assets must be paid as follows:

-- money from the sale of non-circulating assets is paid to the secured creditor after the costs and fees of the receiver in collecting this money have been paid, and
+- money from the sale of non-circulating assets is paid to the secured creditor after the costs and fees of the receiver in collecting this money have been paid

 - money from the sale of circulating assets is paid out in the following order: